PP Police Pay

 B. Proportionality

 Was the level of force used proportionate to the threat or resistance faced?
-Using a Taser on a non-violent suspect who is merely refusing to walk would clearly fail this test.
+Using handcuffs or Tasers on a non-violent suspect who is merely refusing to cooperate would fail this test.

 Section 78 PACE